pascallanger/DIY-Multiprotocol-TX-Module/README.md

  - Autobind: Yes or No. At the model selection (or power applied to the TX) a bind sequence will be initiated
  - Range: test range by setting the transmission power to the lowest value

-Note:
+Notes:
+ - Using this solution does not need any modification of the TX since it uses the TX module slot PPM pin for serial transfer.
- - there are 2 versions of serial protocol either 8 or 16 channels.
+ - There are 2 versions of serial protocol either 8 or 16 channels.
 16 channels is the latest version.
 Make sure to use the right version based on your version of er9x/ersky9x.
+ - Channels order is AETR by default but can be changed in the source code.

 ###Telemetry
-Telemetry is available for er9x and ersky9x TX.
+Telemetry is available for er9x and ersky9x TXs.
 There are only 2 protocols so far supporting telemetry: Hubsan and Frsky.

 To enable telemetry on Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).

+Enabling telemetry on 9XR PRO and may be other TXs does not require any hardware modifications.
+The additional required serial pin is already available on the TX back module pins.

+Once the TX is telemetry enabled, it just needs to be configured on the model as usual.

 ##Protocols

 ###TX ID
-Each protocol is using a 32bits ID generated randomly at first power up.
+The multiprotocol TX module is using a 32bits ID generated randomly at first power up.
+This global ID is used by all protocols.
 There are little chances to get a duplicated ID.

 It's possible to generate a new ID using bind button on the Hubsan protocol during power up.

 ###Bind
+To bind a model in:
+1. PPM Mode:
-To bind a model press the bind button, apply power and then release.
+- press the bind button, apply power and then release.
+2. Serial Mode:
+- use the GUI, access the model protocol page and long press on Bind.
+- press the bind button, apply power and then release will request a bind of the loaded model protocol.
+Note that the bind button is only effective at power up and not when the protocol is changed on the fly.

 ###Protocol selection